krorvik/viperpit/articles/pit.md

 <a href="/viperpit/images/frame_full_screen.jpg" border="0"><img width="320" align="right" src="/viperpit/images/frame_full_screen.jpg" alt="Side view" /></a>

 First, I attached all the left consoles and all the right consoles together, so that the inner wall is flush.
-I then attached the floor section to the sides so that the floorslope starts where the side consoles meets the auxiliary consoles (see top image).
+I then attached the floor section to the sides so that the floorslope starts where the side consoles meets the auxiliary consoles.

 Next, the floor got a 16mm plywood covering, followed by 4mm birch plywood in the floor and inner sides of the pit.